spacecraft-repl/spacecraft-repl.github.io/index.md

 - Select from a list of supported languages.
 - Write code in the REPL, submit for evaluation by hitting Enter, and receive the result as output.
 - Write code in the editor, submit for evaluation by clicking a Run button, and receive the result as output.
-- Store state in the client-side for display and collaboration purposes, such as the current language and the current line of input before evaluation.
+- Store state in the client, such as the current line of input for evaluation and the current language for UI display.

 In SpaceCraft, a user makes a language selection from a drop-down menu which will automatically update the REPL to their chosen language's runtime.
 They can then write code directly into the REPL for evaluation or into an embedded editor for writing larger programs.
 When code is submitted through either the REPL or by clicking a Run button for the editor, SpaceCraft will take the code as input and send it to our back-end for evaluation.
-Once the code has been evaluated, our back-end will send the result as output to the client, which will be displayed on the user's browser REPL.
+Once the code has been evaluated, our back-end will send the result as output to the client, which then will be displayed on the user's REPL.

 ## 2.1 Creating the User Interface

 ## 2.2 Interacting with the REPL program on the Back-end
+One interesting challenge with providing a service where users can remotely submit code for evaluation is that the interaction between the user and the REPL shell program will have to be manually communicated through our application logic.
+An example of REPL shell program would be the Node.js.js REPL Our application must be able to send inputs to the underlying REPL shell program

 # Network Architecture

 ## Client-server Architecture

 ## WebSockets

 # 3 Utilizing Containers